ONykyf/nvidia390-slackbuild/README.md

 Slackbuilds for kernel modules, X driver, and nvidia utilities

-This is a slightly changed version from slackbuilds.org, so credits go to Heinz Wiesinger and Edward W. Koenig, who are the authors of the original scripts.
+This is a slightly changed version from slackbuilds.org, so credits go to Heinz Wiesinger, Edward W. Koenig, and Lenard Spencer, who are the authors of the original scripts.

 # Changes: